 We have already added two new team members; Jill Beckerle and Qusai Smirat are both great people, who will undoubtedly have tremendous impacts on our team.
 In addition to these two superstars; we will be looking to add Structural Engineers, Senior Project Managers, Associate Project Managers, Project Managers and a Director of Business Development.

 We will continue to provide external webinars to help provide value as we all navigate through the prolonged work from home environment.
 Likewise, we will continue to enhance our technical knowledge base by complimenting our internal Sullivan University courses with courses by external industry experts.
-In that vein I have spent several hours each day this week virtually in Sydney, Australia at a conference for A/E firm CEO’s run by Morrissey Goodale.
-The people attending, the open discussions and the information shared has been incredibly valuable and the great focus from being together virtually has been fantastic.
+In that vein, I have spent several hours each day this week virtually in Sydney, Australia at a conference for A/E firm CEO’s run by Morrissey Goodale.
+The people attending, the open discussions and the information shared have been incredibly valuable and the great focus from being together virtually has been fantastic.
 VR is here and I can certainly see many practical applications for use in our daily work lives, especially in this remote environment that we are in today.

-Our open communication with our team will continue, as we prepare to be back to the office on a more full time basis and establish our new norms; but most importantly, we will continue to be flexible and adapt as needed to stay safe, while being productive.
+Our open communication with our team will continue, as we prepare to be back to the office on a more full-time basis and establish our new norms; but most importantly, we will continue to be flexible and adapt as needed to stay safe, while being productive.

-Last, but definitely not least, we will continue to look for ways to assist our clients, contractors and industry friends as well as those that are struggling financially and need our help now more than ever.
+Last, but definitely not least, we will continue to look for ways to assist our clients, contractors, and industry friends as well as those that are struggling financially and need our help now more than ever.

-We wish you all tremendous success, prosperity and of course good health in 2021.
+We wish you all tremendous success, prosperity, and of course good health in 2021.

 If you have any feedback on how we can continue to improve, please share it with us.
 We would love to hear your thoughts.
 I hope we all have a great 2020!